 We take the concerns of our patients seriously.

 During a consultation, if a patient discusses concerns of symptoms she is experiencing, that are believed to be attributed to her current breast implants, we will listen and discuss the available options.
 Planning for what to do next is discussed and designed for each individual patient.
-Every patient considering implant removal, implant exchange, implant revision due to symptoms of Breast Implant Illness, has a surgical planned based on her concerns, needs, anatomy and safety.
+Every patient considering implant removal, implant exchange, implant revision due to symptoms of BII, has a surgical planned based on her concerns, needs, anatomy and safety.

 If you are experiencing symptoms of Breast Implant Illness with your breast implants, or find yourself ready to make the decision to discuss removal, please contact our office today to set up your consultation.
 We are happy to help!